-The nameless base or empty directories Provides an attachment to all devices, file and other directories.
+The nameless base or empty directories Provides an attachment to all devices, files, and other directories.

-24) Which command can be used to delete all file without deleting directories itself?
+24) Which command can be used to delete all files without deleting directories itself?

 Rm command can be used if we want to delete one or more files.

 Grep command stands for a global search for regular expression is dependent on pattern-based-searching including parameters and options in the command.
 This is used to search a specific string in a text file.